fujiwara/mysql-slave-healthcheck-agent/README.md

 * The query "SHOW SLAVE STATUS" was succeeded, return HTTP status 200 and JSON.
 * If could not connect to the MySQL or the MySQL is not a slave, return HTTP status 500.
+* If slave is not running, return HTTP status 500.
+When the option -fail-slave-not-ruuning=false is specified, return 200.

 Options
 -------